 Traveling to Hanoi will probably be a highlight of your trip to Vietnam, and to ensure you can enjoy your travels freely, here are some things you should know before going to Hanoi!
 Planning on traveling the rest of Vietnam?
 Don’t forget to check out our tips of things you should know before traveling Vietnam!
 Some of these might seem obvious, and some are just a good reminder of things to know before you go:

 - You will most likely need a visa.
 In case you do, you can apply for this often online in case you are flying into the country, or several embassies and travel agencies in bordering countries if you were planning to travel overland.

 - Vietnam’s currency is Dong and with 25000 Dong to a Euro, the currency might be a bit confusing.
 That said, there are no coins, and with the currency looking a lot like each other, be sure not to get confused and overpay.

 - Check with your doctor beforehand if you need any vaccinations.

-- Water is not drinkable, be sure to either filter it or to buy bottled water.
+- Water is not drinkable, be sure to either filter it with a filtered water bottle or to buy bottled water.